 3. MCPTT group members have been notified about the in-progress emergency.

-4. The MCPTT group is in the in-progress emergency state and has prioritized bearer support.
+4. The MCPTT group is in the in-progress emergency state and has prioritized bearer support when a call is in progress.

-5. MCPTT client 1 previously initiated the in-progress emergency for the group.
+5. MCPTT client 1 is authorized to cancel an in-progress emergency for the group.

 Figure 10.6.2.6.1.3-1: MCPTT in-progress emergency group state cancel